iovka/shex-java/README.md

 After that, the jar file can be found in the target directory.

+# Quick guide to update to version 1.1 from 1.0

+## What is broken and requires some changes

+The api now uses commonsRDF (https://commons.apache.org/proper/commons-rdf/) as the core api and this allows for support for Jena, OWL, Apache Clerezza, JSONLD-Java.

+The api works with a factory that implements the RDF interface of the commonsRDF api.
+This factory is the field RDFFactory of the class fr.inria.lille.shexjava.GlobalFactory.
+By default it is an RDF4J factory but can be change to Jena to something else.
+All the functions of the api that need to create RDF objects will use the GlobalFactory or the one passed in arguments if you want to use different factories.

+Code example to set the factory: org.apache.commons.rdf.rdf4j.RDF4J factory = new org.apache.commons.rdf.rdf4j.RDF4J();
+GlobalFactory.RDFFactory = factory;

+The import org.eclipse.rdf4j.model.IRI; need to change import org.apache.commons.rdf.api.IRI;.
+Same for Literal or BlankNode.

+Remove all imports to class of the package fr.inria.lille.shexjava.graph.
+The graph class used is now org.apache.commons.rdf.api.Graph.

+Code example to create the graph:
+Graph dataGraph = factory.asGraph(data);

+A complete small code example can be found in https://github.com/jdusart/DatatypesShExJava

+## What is new

+The matching found beetween the triple constraints and the RDF triple can now be access using the MatchingCollector of the ValidationAlgorithm.
+You can remove this functionality by removing them.

+Similarly, a FailureAnalyzer can be add to the ValidationAlgorithm to try to find the reason of the failure and store the report.

+Code example:
+validation.addFailureReportsCollector(new FailureAnalyzerSimple());

+A new algorithm for validation as been introduced: RecursiveValidationWithMemorization.

 # shexTest

 To test the package, the shexTest suite must be in the same directories as shex-java.